- Find meetings near you

 - Get 24 hour information on addiction

-Many relapse prevention tools have been created to help people trying to maintain recovery.
-Originating with the Alcoholics Anonymous (AA) program, H.A.L.T. is one of the AA sayings and is a useful acronym for identifying potential relapse triggers.1
+Many relapse prevention tools have been created to help people maintain addiction recovery.
+Originating with the Alcoholics Anonymous (AA) program, H.A.L.T. is one of the most well-known AA sayings and is a useful acronym for identifying potential relapse triggers and combatting relapse symptoms.

 What Is H.A.L.T.?

 While relapse can seem like it happens in an instant and is out of your control, psychological and physical influences often lead to relapse over time.
-Some triggers have a more significant impact than others, such as extremely stressful events, and may have a bigger contribution to the chain reaction that leads to relapse.
-As triggers happen, your behavior may change—such as putting yourself in riskier situations—making yourself more vulnerable to eventual relapse.1
+As triggers happen, your behavior may change, such as putting yourself in riskier situations, making yourself more vulnerable to relapsing.

-Changes in mental health symptoms, self-confidence, and motivation for recovery can also contribute to relapse if left unaddressed.1
+Changes in mental health symptoms, self-confidence, and motivation for recovery can also contribute to relapse if left unaddressed.

-In recovery, you are encouraged to stop—or H.A.L.T.—and pay attention to the smaller, everyday triggers that can lead to non-recovery-focused behaviors and potential relapse.
-The acronym stands for:1
+In recovery, you are encouraged to stop, or H.A.L.T., and pay attention to the smaller, everyday triggers that can lead to non-recovery-focused behaviors and potential relapse.

 - Hungry